-- 4.1 The ZINC Metal Spray Coating shall be applied to a minimum of two passes to achieve a nominal thickness of 150 microns (no spot reading under 120μm) - 4.2 The Metal Spray Coating shall be applied in accordance with ISO 2063 or NACE No. 12/AWS C2.23M/SSPC-CS 23.00 Specification for the Application of Thermal Spray Coatings (Metallizing) of Aluminium, Zinc, and Their Alloys and Composites for the Corrosion Protection of Steel. - 4.3 The sprayed metal coating shall overlap on each pass.
-The two or more coats shall be sprayed alternatively in vertical and horizontal passes to ensure a uniform coverage. - 4.4 First apply a stripe coat to all areas where overspray may prevent adequate adhesion, e.g in corners and holes. - 4.5 The first metal spray coat shall be applied within 4 hours after the last cleaning and before any discolouration of the prepared surface occurs. - 4.6 The Zinc wire shall have 99.99% minimum purity of Zinc.
+- 4.1 The Metal Spray Coating shall be applied in a minimum of two passes to achieve a nominal thickness of 150 microns (no spot reading under 120μm) - 4.2 The Metal Spray Coating shall be applied in accordance with ISO 2063 or NACE No. 12/AWS C2.23M/SSPC-CS 23.00 Specification for the Application of Thermal Spray Coatings (Metallizing) of Aluminium, Zinc, and Their Alloys and Composites for the Corrosion Protection of Steel. - 4.3 The sprayed metal coating shall overlap on each pass.
+The two or more coats shall be sprayed alternatively in vertical and horizontal passes to ensure a uniform coverage. - 4.4 First apply a stripe coat to all areas where overspray may prevent adequate adhesion, e.g in corners and holes. - 4.5 The first metal spray coat shall be applied within 4 hours after the last cleaning and before any discolouration of the prepared surface occurs.